nbrg-ppcu/PhaStyle/README.md

 ## Project Structure

 The repository is organized as follows:

+./
-./ ├── assets/ # Contains figures and other resources used in documentation and presentations │ ├── figure_01.jpg │ ├── figure_02_method.png │ ├── figure_03.jpg ├── bin/ # Contains executable scripts for running the PhaStyle predictions │ ├── PhaStyle.py │ ├── PhaStyle_example.sh ├── containers/ # Container-related files, including Docker and Singularity definitions ├── data/ # Datasets used for model training and testing, organized by phage type │ ├── ESCHERICHIA/ │ ├── EXTREMOPHILE/ ├── examples/ # Example scripts and usage notebooks ├── LICENSE # License information for the repository ├── README.md # The main README file
+├── assets/                     # Contains figures and other resources used in documentation and presentations │   ├── figure_01.jpg
+│   ├── figure_02_method.png
+│   ├── figure_03.jpg
+├── bin/                        # Contains executable scripts for running the PhaStyle predictions │   ├── PhaStyle.py
+│   ├── PhaStyle_example.sh
+├── containers/                 # Container-related files, including Docker and Singularity definitions ├── data/                       # Datasets used for model training and testing, organized by phage type │   ├── ESCHERICHIA/

-- **`assets/`**: Contains images and other media resources used for documentation or presentations.
+│   ├── EXTREMOPHILE/
+├── examples/                   # Example scripts and usage notebooks ├── LICENSE                     # License information for the repository ├── README.md                   # The main README file

 - **`bin/`**: Includes the executable scripts for phage lifestyle prediction, such as `PhaStyle.py` and example shell scripts.
 - **`containers/`**: Stores container files for easy setup using Docker or Singularity.
 - **`data/`**: Contains various datasets used for phage lifestyle predictions, organized by type (e.g., Escherichia, Extremophile).